 There are so many variables that I cannot control or escape from.
 And as someone with anxiety, I need an emotional escape plan.

 The airport dread

 I can assure you that I’ve never tried to smuggle an illegal item in or out of a country.
-Yet, whenever I go through security, I'm convinced I somehow have a gun in my carry-on bag or a $10 million bag of cocaine stuffed down my pants.
+Yet, whenever I go through security, I'm convinced I somehow have a gun in my hand luggage or a £10 million bag of cocaine stuffed down my pockets.
 It's a very elaborate daydream.
-I even think about what I'll say in court and whether I'd prefer the top or bottom bunk in jail.
+I even think about what I’ll say in court and whether I’d prefer the top or bottom bunk in prison.